-I sweeten it with a combination of stevia and monkfruit sugar, but you can also use maple syrup, honey and erythritol.
+I sweeten it with a combination of stevia and monk fruit, but you can also use coconut sugar, maple syrup, or honey.

-I like the white Japanese type of sweet potatoes as they are very sweet and firm in texture so will make firmer brownies.
+I like the white Japanese sweet potatoes as they are very sweet and firm in texture so will make firmer brownies that hold texture and requires less sweetener.

 1 cup cooked and mashed sweet potatoes

-1 cup almond butter (if allergies, can use sun butter or any other nut butters)
+1 cup almond butter (if allergies, can use sun butter or any other nut butter)

 1 cup cooked black beans (if from can just drain and use the whole can)

-3 tsp monkfruit extract (I use the lakanto brand) you can also use 2-3 tbsp maple syrup)
+3 tsp monk fruit extract (I use the lakanto brand) you can also use 4 tbsp coconut sugar, adjust to taste)

 3 tbsp cocoa power